drinkingtheink/circle-generator/README.md

 ### Roadmap

-* Allow user to control range of circles in a circlescape
-* Generate new circlescapes using keys
+* Generate new circlescapes using arrow keys
 * Allow custom color palettes
 * Export circlescapes as SVGs